 By combining vegetation, bare soil and other paved surface categories we can identify which land use types have the most room for growth.
-In Glendale Heights, the highest proportions of plantable space is found in agricultural and utility properties (Fig. 4).
+In Homer Glen, the highest proportions of plantable space are found in agriculture and utility properties (Fig. 4).

-Fig 5: The majority of land is residential land use, followed by commercial.
+Fig 5: The majority of land is residential land use, followed by agriculture.

-While agricultural and utility properties have a high proportion of plantable space, these land use types make up a relatively small area in Glendale Heights (Fig. 5).
-The majority of its land is residential followed by commercial.
+While utility properties have a high proportion of plantable space (Fig. 4), this land use type makes up a relatively small area in Homer Glen (Fig. 5).
+The majority of its land is residential, followed by agriculture.

-Fig 6: Residential has the greatest potential for increasing the canopy, followed by commercial an transit.
+Fig 6: Residential has the greatest potential for increasing the canopy, followed by agriculture.

-Residential, transit and commercial land use types have the most area that could possibly be converted to canopy (Fig. 6).
+Residential, vacant and agricultural land use types have the most area that could possibly be converted to canopy (Fig. 6).
 Targeting these areas could have the greatest impact in expanding the canopy.
 However, each of these land use types will require different strategies to increase canopy.
-Many of the transit properties are publicly owned, and could therefore be the easiest to work with.
 Residential property owners could be encouraged to plant more trees through tree giveaways, ordinances that encourage tree preservation, or stormwater tax breaks for properties that have more tree canopy.
-Commercial propery owners could be encouraged to expand canopy through ordinances that protect mature trees, and stormwater rebates for properties with more canopy.
+While planting trees might not be feasible on agricultural properties, ordinances could encourage tree plantings if these properties are converted to other land use types.
+This could also be done following the development of vacant properties.